 - Opportunity to learn exposure techniques for complex spinal surgeries

-Program interview with Dr. Rajeev Prasad, Section Chief and Fellowship Director.
+Interview with Dr. Rajeev Prasad, Section Chief and Fellowship Director

 A virtual tour of St. Christopher's Hospital for Children.